 - Call 911 and file a police report.
 Ask for a copy of the report.

 - Take photos of property damage and the accident scene.

 - Obtain the names, phone numbers, and insurance information of the other driver(s).
 Take a photo of their driver’s license.

 - If you did not receive emergency medical care, visit a medical professional for a full evaluation.
 Make sure they document all injuries and ask for a copy of their report.

-- Call a personal injury attorney to determine whether you have a personal injury claim.
+- Call an attorney to determine whether you have a personal injury claim.

 - Only call your auto insurance company once you have spoken with a lawyer.